TERREMEMBER/znbase/docs/content/stable/tools/_index.md

 title: Third party tools
 headerTitle: Third party tools
 linkTitle: Third party tools
-description: Interactive third party clients that you can use with YugabyteDB.
+description: Interactive third party clients that you can use with ZNbaseDB.
-headcontent: Interactive third party clients that you can use with YugabyteDB to run queries and get results from.
+headcontent: Interactive third party clients that you can use with ZNbaseDB to run queries and get results from.
 image: /images/section_icons/troubleshoot/troubleshoot.png
 section: REFERENCE
 menu: